Joblyn/Cv-Builder/README.md

-# Resume Builder front-end with ReactJs
+# Resume Builder with ReactJs